Meeting Needs in Idaho

 Our Programs and Initiatives

 AmeriCorps State and National awards grants to organizations to engage individuals in sustained service to address local, regional, and national challenges.
 Thousands of opportunities exist in locations across the country to serve with nonprofits, schools, public agencies, tribes, and community and faith-based groups.
-Most AmeriCorps grant funding goes to Serve Idaho, The Governor's Commission on Service and Volunteerism, the Governor-appointed State Service Commission, which in turn awards grants to organizations to respond to local needs.
+Most AmeriCorps grant funding goes to Serve Idaho, the Governor-appointed State Service Commission, which in turn awards grants to organizations to respond to local needs.

 AmeriCorps VISTA places individuals with nonprofit organizations, public agencies, and tribal governments to expand reach and deepen impact in making sustainable change that alleviates the impact of poverty.
 Through fundraising, volunteer recruitment, program development, and more, AmeriCorps members gain experience and leadership skills that put them on track for a life of service in the public, private, or nonprofit sector.